hakonhagland/perl-projects/README.md

 - Do you have limited time to contribute?
-If you do not have time to contribute, maybe you have time to provide a short feedback on the project's project site.
+If you do not have time to contribute, maybe you have time to provide a short feedback on the project's project site?
 For example,

   - if the project is a good idea or not,
   - things you would like the contributors to focus on,